ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-13-product-to-sum.md

 tags:       trigonometry, product-to-sum
 ---

-These identities are rarely used, but can be life-savers when they are applicable.
+These identities are rarely used but can be life-savers when they are applicable.
 There are four identities.

 Here is the first identity.